Trump Fires FBI Director James Comey

 Bo is still in the White House?
 What a naughty dog!

-This may be one of the only good things Trump will do.

-Comey is a real piece of shit and criminal.
-He belongs in prison.

-How's that for gratitude (Score:3)
+How's that for gratitude (Score:5, Insightful)

 After all it was Comey who got him elected.